-Of course there are several ways you can shake out a two week itinerary in Cuba, this is just how we chose to do it.
+Of course, there are several ways you can shake out a two-week itinerary in Cuba, this is just how we chose to do it.
 No matter where you choose to spend your days, be prepared for some amazing sites, spectacular culture and a little nostalgia along the way.

 Our recommended travel guide for Cuba: Lonely Planet Cuba I can’t stress enough how important it is to have an up to date travel guide when you visit Cuba.
-You can’t just hop on the internet like you can in other parts of the World.
+You can’t just hop on the internet as you can in other parts of the World.
 Do some research before you leave on your trip and be equipped with a good guide book when you land.

 Not comfortable traveling on your own or are you an American looking to visit Cuba legally?
 If you’re looking for an experience unlike any other in Cuba, we can highly recommend booking a tour sold by or operated by the lovely folks at Your Cuba Travel.
 We work closely with them to operate our photography tours and guarantee you’ll have an unforgettable experience with them.

-Looking for more info on visiting Cuba?
-Check out ===> Cuba Travel Tips and Travel Guide for Solo Travellers
+Looking for more information on Cuba?
+Check out this Cuba Travel Tips and Travel Guide for Solo Travelers.